-Line Condi- Electrical compensation for attenuation and phase delay distortion exhibited by the PSTN.
-Conditioning is pertioning formed through the use of an equalizer.
+Line Condi-Electrical compensation for attenuation and phase delay distortion exhibited by the PSTN.
+Conditioning is pertioning MAC Address

-MAC Media Access Control.
-A globally unique device 6-byte address which identifies a device attached to an Ethernet network.
+Media Access Control.
+A globally unique device 6-byte address which identifies a device attached to an Ethernet

 Assignment of MAC addresses is governed by the IEEE; any OEM company which manufactures Ethernet devices must apply for and purchase an OUI (Organizationally Unique Identifier), which consists of a block of 16,777,216 MAC addresses, all of which have the same first 3 bytes.
 Subsequent allocation of addresses within that block is at the discretion of the purchaser.
 Each Ethernet device produced must be programmed with a different MAC address in order to guarantee that each device will function correctly on the network.
 For the System III, the MAC address is stored in serial EEPROM on the CPM3 board.
 It is only programmable during manufacturing.